 Key Question 14: How successful was Pakistan in the twenty years following the 'Decade of Progress'?

-- How successful were the policies of Zulfikar Ali Bhutto, 1971-77? - Why was Bhutto overthrown in 1977? - How successful were the policies of Zia-ul-Haq, 1977-88? - What problems did Zia-ul-Haq face?

-Zulfikar Ali Bhutto:

-- controlling the army

-- the Simla Agreement, 1972

-- a new constitution, 1973

-- industrial, agricultural, education, health, social and administrative reforms
+Focus points: How successful were the policies of Zulfikar Ali Bhutto, 1971-77?
+Why was Bhutto overthrown in 1977?
+How successful were the policies of Zia-ul-Haq, 1977-88?
+What problems did Zia-ul-Haq face?
+Specified content: Zulfikar Ali Bhutto: controlling the army the Simla Agreement, 1972 a new constitution, 1973 industrial, agricultural, education, health, social and administrative reforms his overthrow.

-- his overthrow.
 (See also below under Key Question 16).

-- Zia-ul-Haq:

-- the Islamisation programme

-- overview of the constitutional and Islamic legal position of women and ethnic and religious minorities

-- law and government, elections and issues of martial law and the Eighth Amendment

-- problems facing Zia

-- the Soviet invasion of Afghanistan, 1979.
+Zia-ul-Haq: the Islamisation programme overview of the constitutional and Islamic legal position of women and ethnic and religious minorities law and government, elections and issues of martial law and the Eighth Amendment problems facing Zia the Soviet invasion of Afghanistan, 1979.
 (See also below under key Question 16).

 Key Question 15: How effective were Pakistan's governments in the final decade of the 20th century?

-- How successful were the policies of Benazir Bhutto, 1988-90, 1993-96? - How successful were the policies of Nawaz Sharif, 1990-93, 1997-99? - Why did General Musharraf take power in 1999?
+Focus points: Specified content: How successful were the policies of Benazir Bhutto, 1988-90, 1993-96?
+How successful were the policies of Nawaz Sharif, 1990-93, 1997-99?
+Why did General Musharraf take power in 1999?
+Bhutto, 1988-90: conflict with Nawaz Sharif and growth of separatist movements difference with President Ishaq over judicial appointment opposition 'no confidence' motion inflation and unemployment issues in Kashmir her dismissal Bhutto, 1993-96: Kashmir tensions opposition demonstrations unemployment/inflation IMF concerns following devaluation of the Pakistan rupee balance of payments issues dismissal of the Chief Minister of Punjab Bhutto's dismissal Sharif: privatisation policy encouraged profiteering problems with BCCI loss of US aid following Pakistan's criticisms during the Gulf War issues in Kashmir removal of Sharif and imposition of military rule.

-- Bhutto, 1988-90:

-- issues with Nawaz Sharif and growth of separatist movements

-- difference with President Ishaq over judicial appointment

-- opposition 'no confidence' motion

-- inflation and unemployment

-- issues in Kashmir

-- her dismissal

-- Bhutto, 1993-96:

-- Kashmir tensions

-- opposition demonstrations

-- unemployment/inflation

-- IMF concerns following devaluation of the Pakistan rupee

-- balance of payments issues

-- dismissal of the Chief Minister of Punjab

-- Bhutto's dismissal

-- Sharif:

-- privatisation policy encouraged profiteering

-- problems with BCCI

-- loss of US aid following Pakistan's criticisms during the Gulf War

-- issues in Kashmir

-- removal of Sharif and imposition of military rule.
 (See also below under Key Question 16.)